 Watering: Try and go for drought resistant plants, but you may also want to invest in an automatic watering system that can save you from watering your plants.

 Take an hour: For an hour a week, go through your yard and keep the weeds to a minimum.
 Also, make sure the plants are thriving and in good health.

 Mulch: Mulching around your bushes and plants reduces weeds and helps nourish your plants.
 Mulch also holds in moisture so you don’t have to water your plants as much.

-Plant perennials: Try to plant more perennials and less annuals.
-This will save you time and money every Spring.
+Plant perennials: Plant more perennials and fewer annuals.
+This will save you time and money every spring.

-Hire someone: If you absolutely can’t stand yard work, it may be in your interest to hire someone to do all these tasks for you.
+Hire someone: If you absolutely are not interested in, or unable to do yard work, consider hiring someone to do all these tasks for you.
 If it is cost-effective, of course.